gearjosh/track_suggest/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }This site was created to ask you a series of questions and recommend a programming language for you.
+_This site was created to ask you a series of questions and recommend a programming language for you.
 It uses Javascript branching to add value to variables and determine which code language has the highest score._

 ## Setup/Installation Requirements